nifte/nifte-mod/README.md

 - Numerical ping in the player list
 - Hunger restored shown on food names and tooltips
 - Shulker box contents in tooltips
-- Optional advancement and recipe toast filters
+- Hide advancement and recipe notifications

 ### Particles

-- Toggle individual particle types on or off
+- Toggle individual particle types on/off

 ## License